September is the Time to Control Japanese Knotweed

 When cutting or digging out Japanese knotweed, plants should be bagged up and disposed of as trash.
 They can also be piled up and dried before burning, but a barrier should be placed between plants and the ground to prevent re-rooting.
 Pulled or dug knotweed should not be composted as this can spread it to new areas.

 For larger knotweed patches, herbicides are one of the few tools that can be effective.
 Even with herbicides, careful timing is important to ensure success.
 September is a perfect time to control Japanese knotweed.
 Time herbicide applications just as its leaves are starting to turn from green to yellow.
-During this time, the knotweed plants are pulling energy from the back down into its roots system.
+During this time, the knotweed plants are pulling energy back down into their root system.
 This makes it more susceptible to the effects of herbicides.
-A carefully timed herbicide application can provide superior control to any other control methods.
+A carefully timed herbicide application can provide superior control to any other control method.
 A landowner guide to controlling knotweed is available to learn more about these strategies.